 General Dynamics Information Technology (www.gdit.com)

-11. Maintains current knowledge of relevant contractual procedures and practices.
+8. Maintains current knowledge of relevant technology as assigned.

-8-10 years of related experience in contracts administration.
+2-5 years of related experience in web software development.

 For more than 50 years, General Dynamics Information Technology has served as a trusted provider of information technology, systems engineering, training and professional services to customers across federal, state, and local governments, and in the commercial sector.
 Over 40,000 GDIT professionals deliver enterprise solutions, manage mission-critical IT programs and provide mission support services worldwide.
 GDIT is an Equal Opportunity/Affirmative Action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or veteran status, or any other protected class.

-1. Bachelors Degree in Business Administration or a related business discipline, or the equivalent combination of education, professional training or work experience.
+Bachelors Degree in Computer Science or a related technical discipline, or the equivalent combination of education, professional training or work experience.